onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 ============

 The goal of the tutorial is to provide a working example on how it is possible to compute the :math:`U` and :math:`J` parameters from first principles.
-We will work on Hematite :code:`+-\-+` antiferromagnetic configuration as you should already be familiar with it, if not refer to tutorial 9.
+We will work on Hematite :code:`+-\-+` antiferromagnetic configuration as you should already be familiar with it, if not, refer to tutorial 9.

-The reason behind computing the parameters via first principles is because they directly correct the spurious self-interaction error and hence the physics of the system, while choosing and empirical :math:`U` and :math:`J` might give a better description of a specific property of the material, it does not guarantee that the self-interaction is fully corrected.
+The reason behind computing the parameters via first principles is because they directly correct the spurious localised self-interaction error (:math:`U`) and static correlation error (:math:`J`) and hence the physics of the system.
+While choosing and empirical :math:`U` and :math:`J` might give a better description of a specific property of the material, it does not guarantee that these errors are consistently corrected.
 .. _Figure fig:T15_1:
 .. figure:: _static/tutorial_9/hema_structure.png
    :alt: Primitive rhombohedral cell (left), conventional hexagonal cell (right).
 Fe atoms with spin up and down are in green and pink, respectively.
 O atoms are in orange.